phoenixframework/phoenix_live_view/guides/client/dom-patching.md

-# DOM patching & temporary assigns
+# DOM patching and temporary assigns

 A container can be marked with `phx-update`, allowing the DOM patch operations to avoid updating or removing portions of the LiveView, or to append